 Implementing some of the technologies mentioned here would not only benefit your electricity bill, but the value of your home as well.
 Energy-efficiency has become a buzzword for house hunters, and not just because of loadshedding; homeowners all around the world are trying to go green.
 So a home that is less dependent on the grid makes for a sound investment opportunity.

-For more advice on buying or selling a home, and how the technologies mentioned above will affect your home’s value, you can contact ooba home loans, which is South Africa’s leading home loan comparison service.
-They offer a range of home loan calculators to help determine what you can afford.
-Start with ooba’s free, online prequalification tool, the ooba Bond Indicator.
-Then, when you’re ready, apply for a home loan.
+For more advice on buying or selling a home, and how the technologies mentioned above will affect your home’s value, you can contact ooba Home Loans, which is South Africa’s leading home loan comparison service.
+They offer a range of tools that can make the home buying process easier.
+Start with their Bond Calculator, then use the ooba Home Loans Bond Indicator to determine what you can afford.
+Finally, when you’re ready, you can apply for a home loan.